itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Remove an edge

 To remove an `Edge` from a `Graph`, you can simply use the `removeEdge` method provided by its `Graph`.
-This method requires the IDs of the two `Node`s connected by the `Edge`.
+This method requires the IDs of the two `Node` objects connected by the `Edge`.
 The first parameter is the ID of the source `Node`, and the second parameter is the ID of the destination `Node`. **The order matters!** An example of removing an `Edge` from a complete digraph of size three is provided:

 ```java
 Graph g = new Graph("Master");